singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/VMware-Horizon-Cloud-Service-on-Microsoft-Azure2.0.md

 ## **Introduction**

 **Note:** This Quick-Start Tutorial was updated with content relevant for the March 2020 release of Horizon Cloud on Microsoft Azure.
-For more details about this release, see [Horizon Cloud on Microsoft Azure Support for Windows Virtual Desktop is Here](https://blogs.vmware.com/euc/2020/03/windows-virtual-desktop-support.html) and [VMware Horizon Cloud Service Release Notes - v3 - March 2020](https://docs.vmware.com/en/VMware-Horizon-Cloud-Service/services/rn/horizon-cloud-service-relnotes-30.html).
+For more details about this release, see [Horizon Cloud on Microsoft Azure Support for Azure Virtual Desktop is Here](https://blogs.vmware.com/euc/2020/03/windows-virtual-desktop-support.html) and [VMware Horizon Cloud Service Release Notes - v3 - March 2020](https://docs.vmware.com/en/VMware-Horizon-Cloud-Service/services/rn/horizon-cloud-service-relnotes-30.html).

 This Quick-Start Tutorial introduces you to VMware Horizon® Cloud Service™ on Microsoft Azure.
 This solution combines the management functionality of the Horizon Cloud Service control plane with the cost-saving capacities of Microsoft Azure.
 You can take advantage of the Horizon Cloud Service to manage your desktops and remote applications.
 This includes managing VDI and RDS-hosted applications on Microsoft Azure infrastructure, as well as the flexibility to choose the deployment option that best meets the needs of your organization or use cases.